Header

 Notice that the header tab is split into upper and lower panels:

-When an authentication method is applied for an endpoint, any header and body parameters specified for the authentication method are also sent in the endpoint requests - you don't need to add them twice.
+When an authentication method is applied to an endpoint, any header and body parameters specified for the authentication method are also sent in the endpoint requests - you don't need to add them twice.

 Required parameters